Jack Dorsey says Twitter ‘has always tried to do its best’ ahead of sale to Elon Musk

 “As I’ve said before, I don’t believe any permanent ban (with the exception of illegal activity) is right, or should be possible.
 This is why we need a protocol that’s resilient to the layers above,” he said.

-The platform had permanently banned former president Donald Trump two days after his supporters stormed into Capitol Hill on 6 January 2021.
+The platform permanently banned former US president Donald Trump two days after his supporters stormed Capitol Hill on 6 January 2021.

-It also temporarily banned the handle of The New York Post newspaper after it published an article related to US president Joe Biden’s son Hunter’s laptop.
+It also temporarily banned the handle of The New York Post newspaper after it published an article related to Joe Biden’s son Hunter’s laptop.

 Mr Dorsey, who founded Twitter in 2006, welcomed Mr Musk’s takeover of his company after the announcement but has pointed out that he does not believe anyone should own or run Twitter.